ltrgoddard/thesis/bibl.markdown

 ## Archival material

-Due to the large number of letters cited from some boxes, archival materials are listed in chronological order, with folder and/or envelope numbers where necessary, under subheadings indicating the collection, series and box in which they may be found.
+\singlespacing Due to the large number of letters cited from some boxes, archival materials are listed in chronological order, with folder and/or envelope numbers where necessary, under subheadings indicating the collection, series and box in which they may be found.

 ### Thomas J. Dodd Research Center, University of Connecticut